utiasASRL/pyboreas/README.md

 # Each sensor frame has a timestamp, groundtruth pose
 # (4x4 homogeneous transform) wrt a global coordinate frame (ENU),
 # and groundtruth velocity information.
+Unless it's a part of the test set,
+# in that case, ground truth poses will be missing.
+However we still provide IMU
+# data (in the applanix frame) through the imu.csv files.
 lidar_frame = bd.get_lidar(0)
 t = lidar_frame.timestamp  # timestamp in seconds
 T_enu_lidar = lidar_frame.pose  # 4x4 homogenous transform [R t; 0 0 0 1]